catdieval/user-workflow-and-user-stories/user-story-0.md

 - [ ] Write an handleClick function, which pushes using router to the "ListOfChartsPage.js" page.

-- [ ] The function returns, nested in a fragment, a h1 heading, several line breaks, a paragraph, several line breaks, a h2 heading, an unordered list, a paragraph, an unordered list, several line breaks and finally a button.
+- [ ] The function returns, nested in a fragment, a h1 heading, several line breaks, a paragraph, several line breaks, a h2 heading, an unordered list, a paragraph, an unordered list, several line breaks and finally the StyledButton component.

 - [ ] The h1 has for text "PLOTDATA".